-Mellon University is pleased to offer a seven-day course entitled:
+Mellon University is pleased to offer an eight-day course entitled:

-This course is taught by Professors Biegler, Grossmann, Sahinidis,
+This course is taught by Professors Biegler, Gounaris, Grossmann,

-Siirola and Ydstie, and is organized in seven modules that can be
+Sahinidis, Siirola and Ydstie, and is organized in eight modules that

-integrated process planning, scheduling and control.
-The course
+process planning, scheduling and control.
+The course stresses the

-stresses the application of optimization models and methods to
+application of optimization models and methods to practical process

-scheduling and dynamics and control, including treatment of
+synthesis, planning, scheduling and dynamics and control, including

-understand the tools and apply them correctly and efficiently to
+the tools and apply them correctly and efficiently to your process problem.